Updated: Jun 30

 The truth is, in my first year in business, I carried equal amounts of all sizes from XS-XL.
 At the end of the year I noticed that I was left with almost all of the XL sizes.
-I chalked it up as a learning lesson and focused on creating more of the sizes that were selling in order to grow my business.
-However, I was ignoring the real problem...the larger sizes were not fitting.
-During the past 4 years I've actually had a lot of interest in larger sizes, not only in XL but beyond.
+I chalked it up as a learning lesson and focused on creating more of the sizes that were selling in order to grow my small business.
+However, I was ignoring the real problem...the larger sizes were not fitting correctly.
+During the past 4 years I've had a lot of interest in larger sizes, not only in XL but beyond.
 However, I usually don't have them on hand because the fit is just not right.

 I've been afraid of addressing this issue for a myriad of reasons, the top two reasons always being those common ones we all know (time and money.)
 Expanding into more size offerings (for starters) means carrying more inventory and investing in more dollars into pattern development and fit.